ilarne/CV/README.md

 - Ruby, Rails, Javascript, Node.js
 - Rspec, Jasmine, Mocha

 Makers Academy is an accelerated programme that assists students in therir own self-driven learning of software engineering.
-Test Driven Development, well-crafted code, pair programming and project work are emphasised as preparation for real-world situations and 'learning by doing'.
+Test-driven development, well-crafted code, pair programming and project work are emphasised as preparation for real-world situations and 'learning by doing'.

 ### Cardiff University